 Beautiful blue water is normally something you’d find in a tropical climate, but Cape Town has its fair share of azure beaches.
 While the water is much colder than the Caribbean, the swaths of cyan are just as pretty.
 Here are some of the best beaches on Cape Town.

-Clifton Beach: Overall Best Cape Town Beach
+Clifton Beach: My Cape Town Gay Travel Favorite

 Clifton Beach is without a doubt the crowd favorite.
 The softest, whitest sand in of all the Cape Town beaches is here.
 The shore is clean, calm and there is plenty of space to spread out.

 To get there, you must descend the cliffside pathways from Victoria Road.
 While it’s not a treacherous journey, you will need to traverse about 8-10 minutes of stairs.